Unitary $2$-designs from random $X$- and $Z$-diagonal unitaries: Main results

 where $T$ represents time, $m=0,1,...$, and $B_i^{(W)}$ and $J_{ij}^{(W)}$ are randomly and independently chosen from $\{0, \pm 1/3\}$ and $\{0,1/2\}$, respectively.
 Then, for any $T \geq T_{\epsilon}$, where $T_{\epsilon} = (5+ \lceil \frac{2 \log 1/\epsilon}{N} \rceil ) \pi + O(1/N)$ and $\lceil x \rceil$ is the ceiling function, the dynamics generated by $H_{ZX}(T)$ is an $\epsilon$-approximate unitary $2$-design. \end{corollary}

 Corollary~\ref{Cor:RHD} simply follows from the facts that the unitary generated by $H_{ZX}(T)$ at time $T=T_{\epsilon}$ is exactly the same as that in Theorem~\ref{Thm:Hma} and that applying an arbitrary random unitary onto an $\epsilon$-approximate unitary $2$-design does not change the approximation of the design.
 This proof technique is rather trivial, and similar Hamiltonians can be straightforwardly obtained from any quantum circuits implementing unitary $2$-designs.
-Nevertheless, Corollary~\ref{Cor:RHD} illustrates a notable feature of $H_{XZ}(T)$, that its dynamics achieves a unitary $2$-design in \emph{constant} time, whereas the dynamics based on other implementations~\cite{DLT2002,DCEL2009,HL2009, DJ2011} takes $O(N^2)$ time, or $O(N {\rm poly}\log N)$ for that in Ref.~\cite{CLLW2015}.
-This quick realisation of unitary $2$-designs by $H_{XZ}(T)$ is due to the commutativity, enabling us to apply the corresponding interactions simultaneously as emphasised above.
+Nevertheless, Corollary~\ref{Cor:RHD} illustrates a notable feature of $H_{XZ}(T)$, that its dynamics achieves a unitary $2$-design after switching the interactions \emph{a few} times, whereas the dynamics based on other implementations~\cite{DLT2002,AG2004,DCEL2009,HL2009, DJ2011} needs to change the interactions $O(N^2)$ times, or $O(N {\rm poly}\log N)$ times for that in Ref.~\cite{CLLW2015}, before achieving $2$-designs.
+This is sorely due to the commutativity, which enables us to apply the corresponding interactions simultaneously as mentioned above.
+We also note that this small number of switches of the interactions may result in short implementations of unitary $2$-designs by Hamiltonian dynamics in physically feasible systems such as the cavity Q.E.D.

 In the study of random process in complex many-body systems~\cite{PSW2006,GLTZ2006,R2008,HP2007,SS2008,LSHOH2013,SS2014,RD2015,SS2015}, it is important to fully clarify the microscopic dynamics leading to realisations of unitary designs in the systems, otherwise a solid basis of those studies remains lacking.
-Corollary~\ref{Cor:RHD} provides a random Hamiltonian by which unitary $2$-designs are realised in constant time even in many-body systems, hence we believe that it leads to new insights toward the full understandings of fundamental phenomena from the microscopic point of view.
+Although $H_{ZX}(T)$ is time-dependent and is composed of all-to-all interactions, Corollary~\ref{Cor:RHD} provides a relatively natural many-body Hamiltonian by which unitary $2$-designs can be generated.
+We believe that our result leads to new insights toward the full understandings of fundamental phenomena from the microscopic point of view.